mcinglis/c-style/readme.md

 Yes, due to [pass-by-value semantics](http://c-faq.com/ptrs/passbyref.html), structs will be "copied" when passed into functions that don't modify them.
 First, compilers are smart and can optimize this - if a function only uses one field of a struct, then the compiler will only copy that field.
 Second, giving the function frame the actual data rather than a pointer saves having to fetch that remote memory first.
 Third, most structs are only a few bytes, so copying is negligible.

 If you're reading a codebase that sticks to this rule, and its functions and types are maximally decomposed, you can usually tell what a function does just by reading its signature.
 It's almost as good as Haskell!

+#### Don't typecast unless you have to (you probably don't)

+If it's valid to assign a value of one type to a variable of another type, then you don't have to cast it.
+There are only three reasons to use typecasts:

+- performing true division (not integer division) of `int` expressions
+- making an array index an `int`
+- using compound literals of arrays